3 days in Faro itinerary: old town and hidden gems

 The Algarve is well known for its picture-perfect beaches, and Faro itself has many great options to choose from.

-Praia da Ilha de Faro and Praia da Garrao are the top city-beach options, with both being easy to get to with lots of amenities nearby.
+Praia da Ilha de Faro and Praia da Garrao are the top city-beach options, with both being easy to get to with many amenities nearby.

-- We recommend staying in the neighborhood of Cidade Velha.
-Known as the old historical centre, here there’s lots of Moorish influence and interesting landmarks close by such as the Arc of Repouso.
+• I recommend staying in the neighbourhood of Cidade Velha.
+Known as the old historical centre, here there are lots of Moorish influence and interesting landmarks close by, such as the Arc of Repouso.

-- If you’re on a budget or traveling to Faro solo: check out Casa D Alagoa for some traditional style lodgings for a modest price.
+• If you’re on a budget or travelling to Faro solo: check out Casa D Alagoa for some traditional style lodgings for a modest price.

-- Getting around Faro is easy as it’s very small, and can be done on foot.
-For those feeling a little more relaxed, taking taxis around town are very safe and not so expensive.
+• Getting around Faro is easy, as it’s small, and can be done on foot.
+For those feeling a little more relaxed, taking taxis around town is very safe and not so expensive.

-- Read these books about Portugal to get more insight into the customs and culture of this beautiful country.
+• Try reading informative books like this one about Portugal to get more insight into the customs and culture of this beautiful country.